vitalishapovalov/media-devices-util/README.md

 # media-devices-util

 What is this package for?
+To get info about available media devices, so it can be passed then to other programs (e.g. use with `ffmpeg`, to provide input).

 When using an `ffmpeg` or other libs to capture audio/video devices, you first need to obtain a list of available devices and their labels (IDs).

-And when running `ffmpeg` to just get the devices list - it takes too long, because a lot of overhead actions are taken.
-Using this lib is much faster.
+And when running `ffmpeg` to just get the devices list - it takes too long, because a lot of overhead `ffmpeg` lib actions are taken.

+Using `media-devices-util` is much, much faster.

 ## How to use it